akmami/SVTrek/README.md

 # SVTrek

-SVTrek is a bioinformatics tool for evaluating structural variation (SV) discoveries and can also perform SV discovery independently using long-read analysis.
+SVTrek is a bioinformatics tool for auditing structural variation (SV) discoveries and can also perform SV discovery independently using long-read analysis.

 ## Remarks